Peak Energy Times

-You can save money and help the environment by running appliances when other people aren't running their appliances.
-Peak electric usage times vary by location and season.
-However, it's generally better to use appliances late at night rather than during business hours and early evenings, when demand on the electric grid is lower.
+You can save money and help the environment by running appliances when other people aren't running theirs.
+Electricity peak hours vary by location and season.
+However, it's almost always better to use appliances late at night or first thing in the morning (off-peak hours are approximately 8 PM to 7 AM) rather than during business hours and early evenings, when demand on the electric grid is higher.

 When and Why Energy Peaks

 In much of the country, electric use peaks on weekday summer afternoons, so that is the worst time to run appliances.
 Erin Mathe is a spokesperson for Xcel Energy, which has 3.4 million electric customers in eight Western and Midwestern states.
 She explains the spike in electric demand.